-Christopher is a partner based in our London office.
+Christopher is the Head of the Healthcare Division and a member of the firm’s global strategy board.
 He trained at Kennedys, qualified as a solicitor in England and Wales in 1997 and was appointed a partner in 2002.
-He leads a team of clinical negligence practitioners based at our London and Birmingham offices.
+He leads a team of clinical negligence lawyers based at our offices in Birmingham, Cambridge and London.

 He defends a wide range of clinical negligence claims on behalf of NHS Resolution, medical malpractice insurers and private hospitals and clinics.

 Christopher has specialist expertise in dealing with both liability and quantum on high value fetal medicine, cerebral palsy, obstetric and paediatric claims, and is experienced in representing clients at round table meetings and mediations.

 Christopher has extensive experience of Periodical Payments Orders and most notably he represented NHS Resolution on the indexation test cases, which proceeded to the Court of Appeal.
 He advised NHS Resolution following the Lord Chancellor’s announcement that he will be reviewing the discount rate and, in particular, co-ordinated the adjourned discount rate cases following the reduction in the discount rate to minus 0.75% in March 2017.

 Christopher is well versed on multi-jurisdictional issues having recently represented NHS Resolution on a birth injury claim where the Claimant was injured in England but now resides in the United States.
 The NHS Defendant argued a higher discount rate should apply based on United States investment returns.
 The claim was settled adopting a higher discount rate than minus 0.75%, with Periodical Payments to be paid in United States dollars and index linked to US indices.